vimtaai/book-javascript/1b - JavaScript Basics/JavaScript Basics.md

 titanA.registry; // "NCC-1701-G"
 ```

-If you want to create a copy of an object, you can use the spread operator (`...`) to create a new object with the same properties.
-Be careful however, as this method only creates a "shallow-copy".
+If you want to create a copy of an object or array, you can use the spread operator (`...`) to create a new object with the same properties or an array with the same values.
+Be careful however, as this operator only creates a "shallow-copy".
 This means that if the values in your data structure are complex data structures themselves, then those won't get copied, only a new reference will be created.
 If you want to create a "deep-copy" of an object, you can use the `JSON.stringify()` and `JSON.parse()` methods to do so.

 ```js
 const weyoun4 = {